zhangbo8418/mod-playerbots/README.md

 ## Acknowledgements

-`mod-playerbots` is is based off [ZhengPeiRu21/mod-playerbots](https://github.com/ZhengPeiRu21/mod-playerbots) and [celguar/mangosbot-bots](https://github.com/celguar/mangosbot-bots).
-We extend our gratitude to [@ZhengPeiRu21](https://github.com/ZhengPeiRu21) and [@celguar](https://github.com/celguar) for the continued efforts in maintaining the module.
+`mod-playerbots` is based on [ZhengPeiRu21/mod-playerbots](https://github.com/ZhengPeiRu21/mod-playerbots) and [celguar/mangosbot-bots](https://github.com/celguar/mangosbot-bots).
+We extend our gratitude to [@ZhengPeiRu21](https://github.com/ZhengPeiRu21) and [@celguar](https://github.com/celguar) for their continued efforts in maintaining the module.

 Also, a thank you to the many contributors who've helped build this project: